Contexter/FountainAI/episodes/episode3.md

 echo "Docker Compose configuration added and pushed to development branch."
 ```

 This script creates the `docker-compose.yml` file, defining the services and their dependencies, networks, and volumes.
-Each section is commented to explain what it does.
+The environment variables are placeholders that will be replaced with secrets managed by the CI/CD pipeline.
 It then commits and pushes the configuration to the development branch.

 Make this script executable and run it: